jidongbsu/cs452-file-system/README.md

 ## Overview

-In this project we will implement a very simple file system.
+In this assignment we will implement a very simple file system.
 This very simple file system's layout completely matches with the one described in the book chapter.

 ## Book References